awsdocs/amazon-ses-developer-guide/doc-source/mail-from.md

 ## Choosing a MAIL FROM domain<a name="mail-from-requirements"></a>

-The subdomain you use for your MAIL FROM domain has to meet the following requirements:
+In the following, the term *MAIL FROM domain* always refers to a subdomain \- this subdomain that you use for your MAIL FROM domain has to meet the following requirements:
-+ The MAIL FROM domain has to be a subdomain of the verified identity \(email address or domain\) that you send email from\.
++ The MAIL FROM domain has to be a subdomain of the parent domain of a verified identity \(email address or domain\) that you want to use to send email from\.
 For example, `mail.example.com` is a valid MAIL FROM domain for the domain `example.com`\.
-+ The MAIL FROM domain shouldn't be a domain that you send email from\.
++ The MAIL FROM domain shouldn't be a subdomain that you also use to send email from\.
+For example, if you send email from the `mail.example.com` subdomain, you can't use it as your MAIL FROM domain\.
 If you have to use the MAIL FROM domain in a From address, either [disable email feedback forwarding](monitor-sending-activity-using-notifications-email.md#monitor-sending-activity-using-notifications-email-disabling) and receive your bounces through Amazon SNS notifications, or ensure that your MAIL FROM domain is not the destination for feedback forwarding\.
 To determine the destination of email forwarding feedback, see [Email feedback forwarding destination](monitor-sending-activity-using-notifications-email.md#monitor-sending-activity-using-notifications-email-destination)\.
-+ The MAIL FROM domain shouldn't be a domain that you use to receive email\.
++ The MAIL FROM domain shouldn't be a subdomain that you use to receive email\.

 ## Configuring the MAIL FROM domain<a name="mail-from-set"></a>

 The process of setting up a custom MAIL FROM domain requires you to add records to the DNS configuration for the domain\.
 You have to publish an MX record so that your domain can receive the bounce and complaint notifications that email providers send you\.
-You also have to publish an SPF record in order to prove that Amazon SES is authorized to send email from your domain\.
+You also have to publish an SPF \(type TXT\) record in order to prove that Amazon SES is authorized to send email from your domain\.

 You can set up a custom MAIL FROM domain for an entire domain, or for individual email addresses\.
 The following procedures show how to use the Amazon SES console to configure a custom MAIL FROM domain\.
 You can also configure a custom MAIL FROM domain using the [SetIdentityMailFromDomain](https://docs.aws.amazon.com/ses/latest/APIReference/API_SetIdentityMailFromDomain.html) API operation\.